-1. General Education – What should every college graduate know?
+1. General Education Level – What should every college graduate know?

-2. Program Education – What should every student in that major/emphasis know?
+2. Program Level – What should every student in that major/emphasis know?

-3. Course Education – What should everyone who passes my course know?
+3. Course Level – What should everyone who passes my course know?

 Students who have fulfilled general education expectations at Neosho County Community College will be prepared to: